FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate Human Resources and consulting.

 - tasks that are far too difficult and, thus, guarantee failure.

 While everyone must perform some mundane tasks as a part of their job, getting stuck with too many can be boring, frustrating, and growth-suffocating.
-And, unless you have appropriate guidance and support, tasks that are too challenging can lead to anger and embarrassing public failure.
+Your marketability and skills can stagnate if you're stuck doing this too long.
+And, unless you have appropriate guidance and support, tasks that are too challenging can lead to anger and embarrassing public failures.